Social Impact13 January 2021

 Netflix “DJs and Discussions” virtual event with African professionals who are redefining representation in African storytelling.

 Once we get these folks in the door, we want Netflix to be the place they can build a great career.
 That’s where the inclusion team comes in to guide the company, with the help of many employees along the way.

 Inclusion and Belonging

 We want employees to feel like they have a home here.
 That they belong.
 And that’s possible when they feel reflected at work.

 One way to feel reflected is for people to see themselves represented at different levels of the company, in different hallways and virtual meeting rooms.
 Our Employee Resource Groups (ERGs) are vital to creating this sense of inclusion and belonging.
 ERGs are communities of employees who create space to connect on their shared experiences.
-We have 15 ERGs serving Latinx, veteran, Black, and disability communities to name a few (see full list here).
+We have 15 ERGs serving Latinx, veteran, Indigenous, Black, and disability communities to name a few (see full list here).